-Send your horse to college
+Leasing your horse to Earlham College

-The ideal schoolie
+The ideal Schoolie

 - Schoolies may not be ridden on trails alone.

-- No co-op member is permitted to train schoolies without the express permission of the horse care manager.
+- No co-op member is permitted to train Schoolies without the express permission of the Horse Care Manager.
 This includes training of new skills or correction of serious problem behavior.
 All riders may reinforce skills that the horse already has.
-Should a behavioral problem arise, the horse care manager is responsible for devising a plan to address the problem.
+Should a behavioral problem arise, the Horse Care Manager is responsible for devising a plan to address the problem.

 More information and resources